sagecodes/intro-to-javascript-part1/README.md

 ```

 A newer ES6 way!

+You may want to use the the newer back-tick ` way creating a string.
+Called a template literal.

-This is much cleaner and easier to edit later.
+This is much cleaner and easier to edit later in my opinion

 **note** The string containing the variable using back-ticks |  ` | not single quotes.